 The Panel finds that it was properly constituted.
-The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the WIPO Center to ensure compliance with
+The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the WIPO Center to ensure compliance with Article 13(c) of the Procedure and Paragraph 9 of WIPO Rules for New gTLD Dispute Resolution.

-Article 13(c) of the Procedure and Paragraph 9 of WIPO Rules for New gTLD Dispute Resolution.
 On July 14, 2013, the Objector filed the Additional Submissions and Supplemental Evidence to the WIPO Center.
 The Panel, after being informed by the WIPO Center, accepted the Objector's additional submissions and granted seven days for the Applicant to respond.
-On July 18, 2013, the Applicant filed the Response to the Objector's Additional Submissions with an Annex.
+On August 12, 2013, the Applicant filed the Response to the Objector's Additional Submissions with an Annex, with an explanation that the Response filed within the designated period was not sent through via its email system.
+The Panel, after reviewing the situation, agrees to accept the Applicant's Response to the Objector's Additional Submissions.